 WHO WE ARE

-Twogether Mentoring is an organisation that focuses on providing black individuals in the UK, with support through tailored mentoring and coaching from black professionals.
+Twogether Mentoring is an organisation that focuses on providing young people from disadvantaged backgrounds within the UK, with support through tailored mentoring and coaching from professionals.
 Our mentees receive weekly mentoring sessions with their mentors over their selected time period.
 We offer one month, three months, six months and 12 months mentoring programme.

-To guarantee black individuals in the UK have access to mentors, who will go above and beyond to empower and build the next generation of black champions across our global community.
+To guarantee young adults in the UK have access to mentors, who will go above and beyond to empower and build the next generation of champions across our global community.

-At Twogether our mission is to ensure black individuals aged 18+ have access to support and guidance.
+At Twogether our mission is to ensure individuals aged 18+ have access to support and guidance.
 ‘Unlocking Potential and Raising Champions’ encapsulates what Twogether plans to do as an organisation.
-Our main objective is to be the key which unlocks many opportunities for the black community.
-We intend to build and develop a diverse community filled with talented and successful black champions, who are thriving in both their professional and personal lives.
+Our main objective is to be the key which unlocks many opportunities for disadvantaged communities.
+We intend to build and develop a diverse community filled with talented and successful young champions, who are thriving in both their professional and personal lives.
 Our credibility and integrity are the foundations towards developing an open and trustworthy relationship between mentors and mentees, which is integral for building a strong and united community.